Informational Autocrats, Diverse Societies: Setup

 The value function has several useful properties.
 First, $v(\mu)$ is increasing in $\mu$.
-Inducing a higher posterior for the representative receiver results in a higher posterior for every receiver, thus increasing the share of receivers who take the $a=1$ action.
+Inducing a higher posterior for the representative citizen results in a higher posterior for every citizen, thus increasing the share of citizens who support the autocrat.
 Second, $v(0)=0$ and $v(1)=1$.
-When the representative receiver is certain that the state is bad, so is every other receiver.
-Therefore, every receiver takes the $a=0$ action.
-Likewise, when the representative receiver is certain that the state is good, every other receiver is also certain that the state is good and takes the $a=1$ action.
+When the representative citizen is certain that the state is bad, so is every other citizen.
+Therefore, no citizen supports the autocrat.
+Likewise, when the representative citizen is certain that the state is good, every other citizen is also certain that the state is good and supports the autocrat.
 Finally, $v(\mu)$ is differentiable in $\mu$ due to the differentiability of $f$.

 The value function can thus be seen as a differentiable cumulative distribution function.
-We let $h(\mu)\equiv v'(\mu)$ denote the corresponding density and refer to it as the \emph{virtual density} of the persuasion problem with heterogeneous receivers.
-The virtual density has an intuitive interpretation: $h(\mu)$ is the density of receivers who are indifferent between taking the two actions whenever the representative receiver's posterior is equal to $\mu$.
+We let $h(\mu)\equiv v'(\mu)$ denote the corresponding density and refer to it as the \emph{virtual density} of the persuasion problem with heterogeneous citizens.
+The virtual density has an intuitive interpretation: $h(\mu)$ is the density of citizens who are indifferent between taking the two actions whenever the representative citizen's posterior is equal to $\mu$.
+Importantly, the construction of $h$ allows us to collapse a two-dimensional object into a one-dimensional one.
+It defines a {\it belief threshold} for every citizen such that citizen $r$ supports the autocrat if and only if the representative citizen's posterior is above citizen $r$'s threshold.
+Note that the virtual density is a primitive of the problem---the shape of $f$ determines the shape of $h$.
+For example, when citizens have a common prior that coincides with the autocrat's prior, the virtual density reduces to the probability density $f(c)$ of costs in the population.